 There is currently one apprenticeship available to the metals recycling sector:

-The fruit of a combined four years’ work by a group comprising metal recyclers large and small, the result is two apprenticeships that will deliver operatives that are able to take on a wide range of roles from ELV depollution to materials classification.
+The fruit of a combined four years’ work by a group comprising metal recyclers large and small, the result is an apprenticeship that will deliver operatives that are able to take on a wide range of roles from ELV depollution to materials classification.

-In fact, we believe that apprenticeships are a perfect solution for companies looking for cost-effective ways to offer staff career-enhancing training.
+In fact, we believe that this apprenticeship is the perfect solution for companies looking for a cost-effective way to offer staff career-enhancing training.